rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-linux.md

         sudo dpkg -i cloudbackup-updater-latest.deb

     The updater installs the agent (if it's not already installed) and sets the agent to start at boot.
-If you see an error, don't worry;
-    we'll fix it in the next step.
+Any errors will be fixed it in the next step.

-5. To make sure the package configuration process completes, run `apt-get` with the `-f` option.
-This will fix any outstanding package dependency issues on the system.
+5. To ensure that the package configuration process finishes, run `apt-get` with the `-f` option.
+This option fixes any outstanding package dependency issues on the system.

         sudo apt-get install -f